Legends/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

  A *scope* can group a set of logical operations.
 This grouping can be used to attach the same data to each log that's created as part of a set.
 For example, every log created as part of processing a transaction can include the transaction ID.

 A scope is an `IDisposable` type that's returned by the <xref:Microsoft.Extensions.Logging.ILogger.BeginScope*> method and lasts until it's disposed.
-Use a scope by wrapping logger calls in a `using` block:
+Use a scope by wrapping logger calls in a `using` block.

+In the code example below the scope "Message attached to logs created in the using block" will be attached to every log statement within the using block:

 ::: moniker range=">= aspnetcore-3.0"